dry-rb/dry-view/docsite/source/parts.html.md

 If a matching part class cannot be found, the standard `Dry::View::Part` class will be used.

+If your application does not use class autoloading, you should explicitly `require` your part files to ensure the classes are available.

 ## Accessing the decorated value

 When using a part within a template, or when defining your own part methods, you can call the decorated value's methods and the part object will pass them through (via `#method_missing`).